jrhut/elasticsearch-extract/README.md

 ```

 You can combine this with the --start and --end to get all tweets in some date range
-the date format used is YYYY-MM-DD for example 2020-01-01
+the date format used is YYYY-MM-DD

 ```
 python elastic_extract.py --match_all --fields "{FIELD 1} {FIELD ...} --start "{START DATE}" --end "{END DATE}""